Event Trigger Payload

 Retry-After header

-header, then the event will be redelivered once more after the duration
+If the webhook response contains a Retry-After header, then the event will be redelivered once more after the duration

 (in seconds) found in the header.
-Note that the header will be respected only if the response status code is non-2xx
+Note that the header will be respected only if the response status code is non-2xx.

-header can be used for retrying/rate-limiting/debouncing your webhook triggers.
+The Retry-After header can be used for retrying/rate-limiting/debouncing your webhook triggers.